maykinmedia/objects-api/docs/admin/authentication.rst

 itself is a sequence of 40 letters and digits.
 It's value is generated automatically when the form is submitted.
 In this example we will use ``5678`` as a token value.

-Now we can use the created token to request the Objects API.
+Now we can use the created token to request the API.
 The token should be included into "Authorization" header: ``Authorization: Token 5678``

 .. code-block:: http